-Latent earnings potential in the business model from rising interest rates
+Latent earnings potential has existed in the Company's business model from rising interest rates

-Demonstrates the potential benefit that rising interest rates would have had on cash sweep revenue, using quarterly end of period average asset balances and cash sweep yields, and assuming a max fee of 185 bps in the Company's insured cash account (ICA) program and 55 bps in its money market fund (MMF) program.
-Analysis includes the impact that rising interest rates would have had on the Company's floating rate term loans
+Demonstrates the potential benefit that rising interest rates would have had on cash sweep revenue, using applicable quarterly end of period average asset balances and cash sweep yields, and assuming a maximum fee of 185 bps in the Company's insured cash account (ICA) program and 55 bps in its money market fund (MMF) program.
+Analysis includes the impact that rising interest rates would have had on the Company's floating rate term loans.
+Adjusted Earnings per Share is a non-GAAP metric.